-Wakefield Christmas Lights Switch-On 2018: here’s everything you need to know
+Wakefield Christmas Lights Switch-On 2018: Here’s everything you need to know

 The festive season is now upon as, and Wakefield is about to get into the spirit with the switch-on of the Christmas Lights for 2018.

-There will be a variety of new 3D light features popping up across the city centre, that range up to 8 metres in height.
+There will be a variety of new 3D light features popping up across the city centre, that range up to eight metres in height.

 Nearly £150,000 has been invested in new Christmas lights for the city centre this year, thanks to funding from local businesses.